-“Jealousy is Born out of comparison” Osho.
+“Jealousy is comparison.
 And we have been taught to compare, we have been conditioned to compare, always compare.
 Somebody else has a better house, somebody else has a more beautiful body, somebody else has more money, somebody else has a more charismatic personality.
 Compare, go on comparing yourself with everybody else you pass by, and great jealousy will be the outcome; it is the by-product of the conditioning for comparison.

-Comparison is a very foolish attitude, because each person is unique and incomparable.
+Comparison is a very foolish attitude, because each is unique and incomparable.
 Once this understanding settles in you, jealousy disappears.
 Each is unique and incomparable.
-You are just yourself: nobody has ever been like you, and nobody will ever be like you.
+You are just yourself.
+Nobody has ever been like you, and nobody will ever be like you.
 And you need not be like anybody else, either.

-Everybody seems to be so happy — except yourself.
+“Next door great things are happening: the grass is greener, the roses are rosier.
+Everybody seems to be so happy – except yourself.
 You are continuously comparing.
 And the same is the case with the others, they are comparing too.
-Maybe they think the grass in your lawn is greener — it always looks greener from the distance — that you have a more beautiful wife…. and you may be jealous of him….
+Maybe they think the grass in your lawn is greener – it always looks greener from a distance – that you have a more beautiful wife… You are tired, you cannot believe why you allowed yourself to be trapped by this woman, you don’t know how to get rid of her – and the neighbor may be jealous of you, that you have such a beautiful wife!
+And you may be jealous of him!

 Everybody is jealous of everybody else.
 And out of jealousy we create such hell, and out of jealousy we become very mean….